The EWC-Sasakawa USA Congressional Staff Program on Asia

 How to Apply

-Applications for the Fall 2019 Congressional Staff Program on Asia are now open.
+Applications for the Fall 2019 Congressional Staff Program on Asia are now closed.
 Please visit the East-West Center website for more details.
-Applications will be accepted through August 16, 2019.
+Check back here for information regarding future programs.

 Applicants must be current congressional staff, employed by either a member of congress or a congressional committee, and can come from either chamber or party.
 Previous Indo-Pacific expertise is preferred, but not required.
 Preference is given to professional staff from committees and subcommittees with jurisdiction and oversight on issues U.S.-Indo-Pacific relations (e.g.: Foreign Affairs/Foreign Relations, Intelligence, Ways and Means, Finance etc.); as well as legislative assistants, directors, chiefs of staff, and deputy chiefs of staff serving Members on these committees or constituencies with strong Indo-Pacific interests.